knulli-cfw/knulli.org/docs/play/install.md

 During the imaging, several partitions will be created, which will be shown to you as different drives on your computer.
 Most of these drives can only be accessed from a Linux operating system.
 They are not accessible on Windows.

+!!! danger "Do not format the KNULLI partitions."

-!!! danger "You should never format the KNULLI partitions which Windows cannot read, no matter how strongly Windows suggests that."
+    You should never format the KNULLI partitions which Windows cannot read, no matter how strongly Windows suggests that.

 After successful flashing, the *BATOCERA* drive will be the only drive formatted to FAT32, to make it accessible on Windows for manual updates as described in the [update](../update) section.
 However, this is just the place where the operating system itself is stored, so it is not a place to store your games.
 For more information on how to add games, please refer to the [Add Games](../add-games) section *after first boot*.